ADIYAMAN ARCHAEOLOGICAL SITE OF NEMRUT

-Extraordinarily beautiful monumental sculptures on the slopes of Mount Nemrut are located in Kahta District of Adıyaman.
-These magnificent ruins of the Hellenistic Period spread over the East, West and North terraces of Nemrut at an altitude of 2206 meters, creating a magnificent view.
-The well-preserved 8-10-meter-high sculptures built by the Commagene King Antiochos I to show his gratitude to the gods and their ancestors were included in the UNESCO World Heritage List in 1987.
-The independent kingdom founded by Mithradates I in the region called Commagene gained importance during the period of his son Antiochos I (62-63 BC).
-A.D.
-The kingdom lost her independence in the war with Rome in 72 AD.
+Monumental sculptures of extraordinary beauty on the slopes of Mount Nemrut are located in Kahta District of Adıyaman.
+These magnificent ruins of the Hellenistic Period spread over the East, West, and North terraces of Nemrut at an altitude of 2206 meters, creating a magnificent view.
+The well-preserved 8-10 meters high sculptures, built by the King of Commagene Anntochos I to show his gratitude to the gods and ancestors, were included in the UNESCO World Heritage List in 1987.
+The independent kingdom established by Mithradates I in the region known as Commagene gained importance during the reign of his son Antiochos I (62-63 B.C).
+Independence ended with the loss of the war with Rome in 72 A.D.

-East Terrace: It is the most magnificent and well preservedone of the three terraces built by Antiochos I. Besides statue of himself; Commagene, the mother goddess of the country, Zeus-Orosmasdes the chief god in the middle, Apollon-Mithras next to it, Heracles-Artagnes on the far right and the guardian eagle and lion statues are symmetrically located on both sides, which are the symbols of the kingdom.
-There is also a fire altar.
+East Terrace: It is the most magnificent of the three terraces built by Antiochos I and has preserved its integrity. - Next to Antiochos I, the mother goddess of the country Commagene, the god Zeus-Orosmasdes in the middle, and Apollon-Mithras statues on the far right, Herakles-Artagnes statues on both sides, the protective eagle and lion statues, which are the symbols of the kingdom, are symmetrically located.
+There is also an altar of fire.

-West Terrace: The same sculptures on the east terrace were also erected here.
-There are also four reliefs of Persian ancestors.
+West Terrace: The same was done here with the statues on the eastern terrace.
+There are also four reliefs belonging to Persian ancestors.

-The North Terrace was built between the East and West terraces.
-It is thought to have been constructed as a ceremonial road.
-It is one of the places where sunrise and sunset are best watched in the world.
+North Terrace: It was prepared between the east and west terraces.
+It is thought to have been built in a ceremonial way.
+It is one of the best places in the world to watch the sunrise and sunset.